01binary/zeroweb/src/articles/dotnet-microsoft-login.md

 5. Azure AD returns an *OAuth 2.0* token to your ASP.NET backend, which can be used to access user profile information
 6. The user is authorized to access password-protected parts of your application, and has an option to create an individual account so that they can access your application directly without the Microsoft login

+The following section details what happens during the authorization grant process.

 <AuthorizationGrant />

 The OAuth middleware in `MicrosoftAccount` package redirects the user to `oauth2/v2.0/authorize` endpoint: